 Address: Ly Tu Trong Road, District 1, Ho Chi Minh City, Vietnam | 63 Mac Thi Buoi, District 1 Ho Chi Minh City, Vietnam

 Grand Silverland Hotel & Spa – One of the grandest in its vicinity

 We stayed in an Executive Room at Grand Silverland Hotel & Spa, a 4-star hotel in District 1 and paid about VN$4,556,315 / US$215 for two nights.
 It isn’t a lot when compared to Western global cities but our Vietnamese friend and other travellers said that we could have paid way lesser for other hotel accommodation in the same area (but less fancy).
-Indeed, you can even get hotel SUITES at <US$80 a night in the same district.

 If you observe the other hotels in the same area, you will realise that Grand Silverland Hotel & Spa has a significantly posher and larger lobby than the neighbouring hotels.
 Free wifi is available throughout the hotel building.
 Upon check-in, we were greeted with welcome drinks, fruits, desserts, a signed welcome card and a free 45-minute foot massage voucher.
 Our spacious 34m² hotel room including the en-suite bathroom was spotless.
 The top level boasts a cozy rooftop pool overlooking the city, while the in-house spa and mini golf course are located on the 7th floor.

 We visited their in-house spa, KL Spa twice in a weekend!
 Book their private room where you get to retreat into their private jacuzzi after a relaxing full body massage.
 The private room is also fully equipped with shower and toilet facilities.